 “If men don’t do a lot of the care — the babysitting, the child raising, the aged care for example — they tend not to see the size of the market,” Plunkett said.

-If the 70s were about selling gear to blokes, the 21st century equivalent for start-ups out of Silicon Valley is that they are about solving the problems that men have identified and understand.
-It appears that attitude that has migrated down under.
+If the 70s were about selling gear to blokes, the 21st century equivalent for start-ups out of Silicon Valley is that they want to solve the problems that men have identified and understand.
+This attitude appears to have migrated down under.

 “One of the things women entrepreneurs have got to remember is, what is the global potential or regional potential of this business that I am pitching?
 If it’s in a market segment that is misunderstood by the primary audience they are trying to get money from, how do they show them how big that is?
 Because once they see that, they’ll come round!” says Plunkett.